frankelavsky/discogs-react-ui/README.md

 ## Loading this environment

-Download or clone this repo and run npm install
+Download or clone this repo and run npm install and then npm start